stevana/hot-swapping-state-machines2/README.md

      by e.g. changing the working directory and list the contents of the current working directory, are typically not possible to upgrade without downtime.
-     The problem is that the response of one command depends on the history of previous commands in that user sessions, and this state is transient;
+     The problem is that the response of one command depends on the history of previous commands in that user sessions, and this state is transient.
+If you think FTP is a silly protocol (I agree), then consider the similarly stateful POSIX filesystem API, with its file handles that can be opened, read, writen, and closed;
   4. Distributed stateful systems, e.g. a distributed key-value database.
 This is similar to the above, but the replication of data is performed all the time rather than only at the moment an upgrade is performed.
 The